 - Keep the computer in a public place in the house.
-Periodically check on what your child is doing. - Maintain an appropriate level of monitoring of your child's mobile phone.

-- Be open with your child that you will periodically investigate the files on the computer, the browser history files, and your child's public online activities. - Search for your child's name online, look at his or her profiles and postings on the internet and social media sites. - Tell your child that you may review his or her private communication activities if you have reason to believe you will find unsafe or irresponsible behaviour. - Watch out for secretive behaviour as you approach the computer, such as rapidly switching screens, and for attempts to hide online behaviour, such as an empty history file.
+Periodically check on what your child is doing. - Be open with your child that you will periodically investigate the files on the computer, the browser history files, and your child's public online activities. - Search for your child's name online, look at his or her profiles and postings on teen community sites, review web pages or blogs. - Tell your child that you may review his or her private communication activities if you have reason to believe you will find unsafe or irresponsible behaviour. - Watch out for secretive behaviour as you approach the computer, such as rapidly switching screens, and for attempts to hide online behaviour, such as an empty history file.